andywdahl/gxemm-scripts/README.md

-# gxemm-scripts
+# R scripts for GxEMM paper

-Code to reproduce simulations and rat analyses.
+Code to reproduce simulations and rat analyses in Dahl et al 2020 AJHG.
 Simulations used the CONVERGE kinship for realism; however, we cannot share this real data publicly.
 To reproduce simulations, any reasonable kinship matrix can be used and will give qualitatively similar results.